 - Witch Hours – Your baby may get fussy during the evenings (or at 5:30 pm) so make sure you tuck him to bed before the clock strikes the dreaded moment.

 - Long Naps – Ideally, babies at the age of four months should nap for one to two hours.
 Make sure your baby naps in the crib for some quality ZZZs.

 Social and emotional milestones in four-month-old babies range from-

-- Reacting and Responding To Different Cues– For example, if you smile or shower affection to him, he will respond gleefully and cherish it.
+- Reacting and Responding to Different Cues– For example, if you smile or shower affection on him, he will respond gleefully and cherish it.
 He will look forward to it the next time again.
 He may smile when you tickle his tummy or give him a piggyback ride.

-- Self-Soothing – Sucking on the thumb whenever he is hungry is a sign of self-soothing at this age
+- Self-Soothing – Sucking on the thumb is a sign of self-soothing at this age.

 - Social Interaction– Your little one will be keen on meeting kids of his age and respond accordingly when interacting with peers and friends.